-Coffee is a popular drink and the biggest source of dietary caffeine.
-But do you really know how much caffeine is in a cup of coffee?
+Coffee is a popular drink and the most significant source of dietary caffeine.
+But do you know how much caffeine is in a cup of coffee?
 Should you even worry about it?
 Read on to learn more.

 An average cup of joe may have around 95 mg of caffeine.
-However, this amount varies among different drinks and range from almost zero to 500 mg.
+However, this amount varies between drinks and ranges from almost zero to 500 mg.

 The figures below will give you a rough idea of the caffeine in coffee.

 - Brewed Coffee (8 oz / 237 mL): 95-200 mg of caffeine